 Online Master of Human Resources and Employment Law

-Are you ready to understand the legal aspects and regulations impacting recruitment, hiring, maintenance, promotion and termination of employees?
-The Master of Human Resources and Employment Law trains professionals to identify and solve employment-related problems facing organizations.
+Are you interested in gaining expertise in the legal and regulatory aspects of recruitment, hiring, maintenance, promotion and termination?
+Earn a Master of Human Resources and Employment Law from Arizona State University to learn how to identify and solve the employment-related challenges that face organizations across all sectors.

 Learn more